sandbox-js/examples/README.md

 We encourage you to start here and customize these examples and adapt them to suit your needs as you explore the API.

-- api: Introduces the core areas of the JavaScript API.
+- __./examples/api:__ Introduces the core areas of the JavaScript API.

-- tutorial: Introduces the top-level R analytics services exposed on the DeployR API.
+- __./examples/tutorial:__ Introduces the top-level R analytics services exposed on the DeployR API.

 Building